vert-x3/vertx-web-site/src/site/blog/posts/vertx3-realtime-webapps.md

 ---

 One of the interesting features of Vert.x is the [SockJS](http://sockjs.org) event bus bridge.
 This piece of software allows external applications to communicate with Vert.x event bus using Websockets and if your browser does not support it then it gracefully degrades to pooling AJAX calls.

-WebSockets bring a new level of interaction to the web, they really bring real time to web applications due to the fact that its communication model is bi-directional in contrast to the HTTP model where a client can initiate a data request to a server but not the other way around.
+WebSockets bring a new level of interaction to the web, they really bring real time to web applications due to the fact that its communication model is bi-directional in contrast to the traditional HTTP model where a client can initiate a data request to a server but not the other way around.

 In this small post I will demonstrate how you can create a simple collaborative drawing app.
 The idea is simple, all users that open the app will be be presented with a empty canvas and what they draw or is drawn on other canvas is shared in real time on their screen.

 For the sake of simplicity and making this post light there is no security involved so, everyone is free to listen to what is being drawn, however the external application has limited read write access to a single address on Vert.x event bus, ensuring that other services running on the cluster will not be exposed.

 This is what you should expect to see: